ryannoblett/linode-hook/README.md

 Create your `domains.txt` file and put your domain names in it.

-Next, create the deploy path directory (defaults to `/etc/ssl/letsencrypt`) on all target servers, and set the dehydrated user as the owner of it.
-Then, create subdirectories on each server matching the common name of each certificate you want deployed to that server.
-For example, if you want `site1.com` on `server1`, and `site2.com` on `server2`, you would create a `/etc/ssl/letsencrypt/site1.com` directory on `server1`, and a `/etc/ssl/letsencrypt/site2.com` directory on `server2`.

-Download linode-hook and place the script in the same location as dehydrated.
+Download `linode-hook` and place the script in the same location as dehydrated.
 All the configuration for the `linode-hook` script is done at the top of the script, and is mostly self-explanatory.
 Here's a quick summary.

 - `MY_API_KEY` - this should point at a file which contains your Linode API key.
 By default it's `.apikey` in the script's working directory.
 - `HOSTS` - this is a list of hostnames where you want your certificates to be deployed upon successful issue.
 - `DEPLOYPATH` - this is the base location where certificates will be deployed on the destination servers.

+Next, create the deploy path directory (defaults to `/etc/ssl/letsencrypt`) on all target servers, and set the dehydrated user as the owner of it.
+Then, create subdirectories on each server matching the common name of each certificate you want deployed to that server.
+For example, if you want `site1.com` on `server1`, and `site2.com` on `server2`, you would create a `/etc/ssl/letsencrypt/site1.com` directory on `server1`, and a `/etc/ssl/letsencrypt/site2.com` directory on `server2`.

-Create an ssh keypair for the user running the dehydrated script, and add the public key to the authorized_keys file for the same user on all the destination hosts.
+Create an ssh keypair for the user running the dehydrated script, and add the public key to the `authorized_keys` file for the same user on all the destination hosts.

 Run dehydrated for the first time and register with Let's Encrypt.
 - `./dehydrated --register --accept-license`